MerginMaps/server/README.md

 For user help and documentation, visit https://help.cloudmergin.com/ If you'd like to contribute and improve the documentation visit https://github.com/lutraconsulting/mergin-docs

+For the Input mobile app, visit https://inputapp.io/ - with more documentation at https://help.inputapp.io/

 ## Get in touch

 If you need support, a custom deployment, extending the service capabilities and new features do not hesitate to contact us on info@lutraconsulting.co.uk